 Calculus Camp was first organized by me fourteen years ago when I was LACES Department Chair.
 The camp began with only forty students and just a handful of teachers, but the excitement generated by the opportunity to go to camp to help them prepare for the College Board Advanced Placement Test increased the number of students taking Calculus each year.
 The past three years LACES has had over 200 students taking Advanced Placement mathematics.

-LACES was already a high-achieving school, but this did not mean there are not a lot of challenges.
-The camp was large scale effort requiring a large scale commitment on the part of the mathematics department.
+LACES was already a high-achieving school, but this did not mean there were not a lot of challenges.
+The camp was large scale effort requiring a large-scale commitment on the part of the mathematics department.
 Our objectives of our Calculus Camp are:

 • to create a support structure necessary to make high achievement by all AP mathematics students a reality.